cfull03/Movie-Genre-Model/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-A production-ready machine learning pipeline for predicting movie genres from textual descriptions using TF-IDF vectorization and multi-label classification with Logistic Regression.
+A production-ready machine learning pipeline for predicting movie genres from textual descriptions using TF-IDF vectorization and multi-label classification with LinearSVC (chosen for better generalization and reduced overfitting).

 ## 🎯 Project Overview